Find a Doctor

 Visit the UPMC Find a Doctor website.

-The Adolescent Intensive Outpatient Program (AIOP) is a community-based mental health program designed to meet the unique mental health needs of adolescents ages 13 to 18 (12 on a case-by-case basis).
+The Adolescent Intensive Outpatient Program (AIOP) is a community-based mental health program designed to meet the unique mental health needs of adolescents ages 12 to 18.
 The AIOP provides a “step down” level of treatment for adolescents discharged from inpatient or acute partial hospitalization settings, or a “step up” level of treatment when traditional outpatient services are not effectively meeting the needs of the adolescent.

 The AIOP offers a level of intervention that is more structured in both the frequency and the variety of services offered than traditional outpatient treatment.
 The AIOP provides a range of individualized intensive therapeutic socialization and skills development opportunities in addition to more traditional individual and family interventions.
 Throughout the traditional school year, AIOP operates as an afterschool program; this allows adolescents to continue to attend their own schools during the day and return to their homes in the evening while still receiving a high level of treatment, structure, and support.
 AIOP programming utilizes CBT and DBT, just as the adolescent partial program, but in order to provide a unique skill-based experience, generalized skills application is emphasized.